There are five main divisions:

 B. Tibetan Administration`s Welfare Society:

-Tibetan Administration`s Welfare Society (TAWS) is a non-profit organization founded in February 22, 1988 and registered under the Societies Registration Act, XXI of 1860 in Delhi.
+Tibetan Administration`s Welfare Society (TAWS) is a non-profit organisation founded on February 22, 1988, and registered under the Societies Registration Act, XXI of 1860 in Delhi.
 The basic aim and objective of the society is to promote the overall development of the Tibetan refugees living in India.

 Aims & Objectives: